IBM-Cloud/docs/services/appid/about.md

 ## Identity providers overview
 {: #identity-providers-overview}

-You can use the following identity providers in your mobile and Web applications:
+You can use the following identity providers in your mobile and web applications:

 * **Facebook** - Your users log in to the mobile or web app with their Facebook credentials.
 * **Google** -  Your users log in to the mobile or web app with their Google+ credentials.